geco-bern/mlflx2/README.md

 ## Abstract

-Accurate predictions of environmental controls on ecosystem photosyn- thesis are essential for understanding impacts of climate change and extreme events on the carbon cycle and the provisioning of ecosystem services.
-Using time-series mea- surements of ecosystem fluxes paired with measurements of meteorological variables from a network of globally distributed sites and remotely sensed vegetation indices, we train a recurrent deep neural network (Long-Short-Term Memory, LSTM), a simple deep neural network (DNN), and a mechanistic, theory-based photosynthesis model with the aim to predict ecosystem gross primary production (GPP).
-We test the mod- els’ ability to spatially and temporally generalise across a wide range of environmental conditions.
-Both neural network models outperform the theory-based model consider- ing a leave-site-out cross-validation (LSOCV).
-The LSTM performs best and achieved a mean R2of 0.78 across sites in the LSOCV and an average R2of 0.82 across rel- atively moist temperate and boreal sites.
+Accurate predictions of environmental controls on ecosystem photosyn thesis are essential for understanding impacts of climate change and extreme events on the carbon cycle and the provisioning of ecosystem services.
+Using time-series measurements of ecosystem fluxes paired with measurements of meteorological variables from a network of globally distributed sites and remotely sensed vegetation indices, we train a recurrent deep neural network (Long-Short-Term Memory, LSTM), a simple deep neural network (DNN), and a mechanistic, theory-based photosynthesis model with the aim to predict ecosystem gross primary production (GPP).
+We test the models’ ability to spatially and temporally generalise across a wide range of environmental conditions.
+Both neural network models outperform the theory-based model considering a leave-site-out cross-validation (LSOCV).
+The LSTM performs best and achieved a mean R2 of 0.78 across sites in the LSOCV and an average R2 of 0.82 across relatively moist temperate and boreal sites.
 This suggests that recurrent deep neural networks provide a basis for a robust data-driven ecosystem photosynthesis modelling in respective biomes.
 However, limits to global model upscaling are identified using a cross-validation by vegetation types and by continents and we identified weakest model performances at relatively arid sites where unknown vegetation exposure to water limitation limits model reliability.

 ## Use